 Konjac flour is made of a type of yam from the konjac plant.
 It is best known as the magical zero-calorie, a very low-carb ingredient in konjac or shirataki noodles.
 At home, you can use it as a thickener or emulsifier.

-I am personally a little bit skeptical about its benefits, and I wouldn’t make it a central part of my diet.
-Careful with its use as it presents a choking hazard.
+I am slightly skeptical about its benefits, and I wouldn’t make it a central part of my diet.
+Be careful with its use as it presents a choking hazard.

 Guide to lectin-free, gluten-free flours: the banana/vegetable flours